Elizabeth819/GPT4Video-cobra-auto/README.md

 ## Run Instructions Frontend:
   - navigate to the COBRA folder and "npm run dev" to start the dev server
   - if there is a nextjs error, delete the .next folder from the file directory.
-  - to run in production npm run build, and then npm start
+  - to run in production npm run build, and then npm start: npm run dev

 ## Containers:
   - There are Docker Containers ready to go for both frontend and backend, as well as a compose that allows for facial recognition.